ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The main advantage of dependency injection is that it decreases the coupling between a service and its dependencies, effectively adding a documented interface between them. is interface allows, for example, other implementations of the interface to be used, such as a mock service in a testing context.

- ere are subtleties inherent to doing dependency injection cleanly.
+ There are subtleties inherent to doing dependency injection cleanly.
 I encourage you to adopt frameworks or patterns that are commonly used and well thought out for your programming language.

 DOMAIN-DRIVEN DESIGN